eliasson/markuseliasson.se/content/article/a-test-data-builder.md

 1. First, we get the user using the mechanism we just discussed.
 2. Get the list of favourite tracks by accessing the service.
-3. I order to produce a helpful test failure message{{< note 10 >}}, select the title for each favourite track.
+3. In order to produce a helpful test failure message{{< note 10 >}}, select the title for each favourite track.
 {{< sidenote >}}
 10. Try to be as specific as possible in the assertion.
 Using `Count` in this test would hide an error where the wrong track was set as favourite.
 {{< /sidenote >}}